Joulence/Horse-Move-JS/README.md

 - **10x10 Game Board:** Immerse yourself in a visually stunning game environment with a 10x10 grid, offering ample room for exploration and challenge.

-- **Dynamic Color Palette:** Watch as the game board comes to life with vibrant green and red hues as you successfully conquer each square.
+- **Dynamic Color Palette:** Watch as the game board comes to life with green hues as you successfully conquer each square.

 - **Strategic Thinking:** Plan your moves carefully to avoid getting stuck!
 The game becomes progressively challenging, requiring you to think ahead and anticipate the knight's path.